Skip to main content

 • Inform deaf/hard-of-hearing persons of the emergency individually; do not assume that they know what is happening by watching others.

-• Before attempting to offer assistance, always ask a disabled individual how you can best assist them, and whether there are any items that they need to come with them.
-Once in a safe place ask them if there is anyone they would like contacted.
+• Before attempting to offer assistance, always ask an individual with disabilities how you can best assist them, and whether there are any items that they require.
+Once in a safe place, ask them if there is anyone they would like contacted.

 • You may assist in evacuating disabled individuals if it does not place you in personal danger.
 Note: non-emergency personnel should never attempt to move anyone.